juanma3405/DrinkApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Summary
+The app consumes web api https://www.thecocktaildb.com.
+You can get a random cocktail as a drink for the day, with its ingredients, measures and instructions to prepare it.
+You can search drinks by their name, or by the letter you indicate.